Bennett Greenspan: FamilyTreeDNA

 After leaving GoCollege.com, Greenspan became semi-retired and returned to working on his family history.
 In 1999, he began work on his mother's Nitz lineage.
 When faced with an unsurmountable obstacle using standard genealogical methods in his work, he remembered two cases of genetics being used to prove ancestry that had recently been covered by the media.
 One was a study by University of Arizona researchers showing that many Cohen men from both Ashkenazic and Sephardic groups share the same Y-Chromosome pattern of markers, the Cohen Modal Haplotype.
 The other was a DNA study showing that male descendants of US President Thomas Jefferson with the Jefferson surname, and male descendants of his freed slave Sally Hemings, shared the same Y-Chromosome markers and a recent common ancestry.

 Greenspan had Nitz cousins in California, and he had discovered someone in Argentina with the same ancestral surname and the same ancestral location in Eastern Europe.
 Wishing to use the same method of DNA comparison for his own genealogy, he contacted Dr. Michael Hammer at the University of Arizona.
 Their conversation inspired Greenspan to start a company dedicated to using genetics to solve genealogy problems, Family Tree DNA.

 As personal genetic ancestry and genealogy industries grew, and so did Family Tree DNA.
 In 2004, Greenspan and Blankfeld hosted the first conference for advocates in the field.
 However, the industry faced ethics and infrastructure challenges.

 Gene by Gene

-We believe the first step to unearthing your personal and family history is to better understand your DNA.
-That's why we are continuously investing in new technology and experienced scientists at our Genomics Research Center, enabling us to conduct tests more accurately and efficiently.